 For example, the student author in Sample D above notes that he worked to increase "cohesion and clarity," but I doubt very much that this phrasing is original with that student.
 In class, we used this phrase repeatedly as a theme to guide our initial approach to revision, and I am sure that the student is using those words for that reason.
 He is not "voicing" those words, words that might originate from an autonomous self, but rather is "revoicing" them from the class and from the language that we used there.
-I would argue, then, that his language and voice are constituted by the language of the class as much as they are a reflection of a self independent of the class.
+I would argue, then, that his language and voice are constituted by the language of the class as much as they are a reflection of a self independent of the class, or are independent of what he has written for that class.
 In that sense, the self and voice in Sample D are "discoursal"-they are a product of the discourse in which that writing is located as much as they are a product of an independent, a priori self.